GW-HIVE/filtered_nt/README.md

 	cd taxdump
 	curl -O -L 'ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz'
 	tar xfz new_taxdump.tar.gz
-	cp ../accession2taxid/nucl_gb.accession2taxid.gz .

-The extra copy of `nucl_gb.accession2taxid.gz` makes it easier to build the taxonomy DB

-	cd ../../ncbi-taxonomy-database

-Modify the `Makefile`:

-	TAXONOMY_DIR := ../filtered_nt/raw_data/new_taxdump
-	DB = taxonomy.db
+There is a `Makefile` in the repo root.
+This is for constructing the taxonomy-accession DBs that we will use later on.
+Each of the DBs will take a significant amount of time to build so be patient.

+a) To create the `taxonomy.db` file run:

+	make nucleotide

+b) To create the `dead_taxonomy.db` file run:

+	make dead

+c) To create the `protein_taxonomy.db` file run:

+	make proteiin

 ************************************************************************
 ## Step 4.
 Generate black list
 ************************************************************************
+There are two scripts for generating the black list.
+The first will get all taxonomy names with the strings above.
+The second will get all child taxonomy names of those terms above.
-Unwanted taxonomy names (scientific names) from names.dmp and all child taxonomy names of them, include:
+Unwanted taxonomy names (scientific names) from names.dmp include:

 		['unclassified','unidentified','uncultured', 'unspecified','unknown',
 		'phage','vector', 'environmental sample','artificial sequence',
 		'other sequence']

-There are two scripts for generating the black list.
-The first will get all taxonomy names with the strings above.
-The second will get all child taxonomy names of those terms above.

  - script 1: `parent_taxid_blacklist.py`